 Relations between the EU and ACP countries, underpinned by the existence of joint institutions and a legally binding system, are based on several fundamental principles.
 These include the equality of the partners, the fulfilment of mutual obligations, the ownership of development strategies by the countries and populations concerned, as well as the participation of all sections of society in the partnership, recognising the role of non-state actors, local governments and parliaments beyond central governments.
-Dialogue is the pivotal force of the agreement and encompasses all the aims and objectives of the agreement, including essential elements such as human rights, good governance and the rule of law, or specific political issues of mutual concern such as the "arms trade, drugs and organised crime, ethnic, religious or racial discrimination".
+Dialogue is the pivotal force of the agreement and encompasses all the aims and objectives of the rule of law, or specific political issues of mutual concern such as the "arms trade, drugs and organised crime, ethnic, religious or racial discrimination".